ClickHouse/clickhouse-docs/docs/en/guides/improving-query-performance/sparse-primary-indexes/sparse-primary-indexes-design.md

 - The table has a primary index with 1083 entries (called ‘marks’) and the size of the index is 96.93 KB.
 - In total the table’s data and mark files and primary index file together take 207.07 MB on disk.

-## An index design for massive data scales

-In traditional relational database management systems the primary index would contain one entry per table row.
-For our data set this would result in the  primary index - often a <a href="https://en.wikipedia.org/wiki/B%2B_tree" target="_blank">B(+)-Tree</a> data structure - containing 8.87 million entries.

-Such an index allows the fast location of specific rows, resulting in high efficiency for lookup queries and point updates.
-Searching an entry in a B(+)-Tree data structure has average time complexity of <font face = "monospace">O(log2 n)</font>.
-For a table of 8.87 million rows this means 23 steps are required to locate any index entry.

-This capability comes at a cost: additional disk and memory overheads and higher insertion costs when adding new rows to to the table and entries to the index (and also sometimes rebalancing of the B-Tree).

-Considering the challenges associated with B-Tree indexes, table engines in ClickHouse utilise a different approach.
-The ClickHouse <a href="https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/" target="_blank">MergeTree Engine Family</a> has been designed and  optimized to handle massive data volumes.

-These tables are designed to receive  millions of row inserts per second and store very large (100s of Petabytes) volumes of data.

-Data is quickly written to a table <a href="https://clickhouse.com/docs/en/engines/table-engines/mergetree-family/mergetree/#mergetree-data-storage" target="_blank">part by part</a>, with rules applied for merging the parts in the background.

-In ClickHouse each part has its own primary index.
-When parts are merged then also the merged part’s primary indexes are merged.

-At the very large scale that ClickHouse is designed for, it is paramount to be very disk and memory efficient.
-Therefore, instead of indexing every row, the primary index for a part has one index entry (known as a ‘mark’) per group of rows (called ‘granule’).

-This sparse indexing is possible because ClickHouse is storing the rows for a part on disk ordered by the primary key column(s).

-Instead of directly locating single rows (like a B-Tree based index), the sparse primary index allows it to quickly (via a binary search over index entries) identify groups of rows that could possibly match the query.

-The located groups of potentially matching rows (granules) are then in parallel streamed into the ClickHouse engine in order to find the matches.

-This index design allows for the primary index to be small (it can and must completely fit into the main memory), whilst still significantly speeding up query execution times: especially for range queries that are typical in data analytics use cases.

-The following illustrates in detail how ClickHouse is building and using its sparse primary index.
-Later on in the article we will discuss some best practices for choosing, removing, and ordering the table columns that are used to build the index (primary key columns).

 ## Data is stored on disk ordered by primary key column(s)

 Our table that we created above has